Shiloh Missionary Baptist Church History

 “…Upon this rock I will build my church: and the gates of hell shall not prevail against it.”
 Matt 16:18

-Shiloh Missionary Baptist Church was founded in April 1976, under the pastoral leadership of Rev. James Magee, Jr, founding pastor.
-The church had a humble beginning and worship service was initially held at the Victory Masonic Lodge #22 at 4331 Bowen Street in Moss Point, Mississippi.
+Shiloh Missionary Baptist Church was founded in April 1976, under the pastoral leadership of Rev. James Magee, Jr. as initial and founding pastor.
+The church had a very humble beginning and worship services were initially held in the upstairs section at the Victory Masonic Lodge Building (Lodge#22) located at 4331 Bowen Street in Moss Point, Mississippi.

-Property was located on Fredrick Street in Moss Point, Mississippi was purchased for a church site.
+Eventually property located at 5013 Fredrick Street in Moss Point, Mississippi was purchased for a church site.
 The final transaction for the land was recorded on June 30, 1977.
-Church construction began that same year with the members and pastor working tirelessly, sometimes in the late night hours, after having worked there regular commercial jobs.
-They had a mind to complete the facility.
+Church construction began that same year with the members and pastor working tirelessly, sometimes in the late-night hours after having worked full shifts on their regular jobs, to complete the facility.
 At that time total membership for the church was 272.
 Shiloh has grown tremendously in the last 45 years with the Almighty God leading, guiding, and directing us.